DroneDB/docs/docs/features/photogrammetry-integration.md

 ## How it works

-The Processing Platform in Registry can submit a batch of images to a remote photogrammetry node.
+The Processing Platform in Registry can submit a batch of images to a remote NodeODX/ODX processing node.
 The node processes the images and produces outputs (orthophoto, DEM, point cloud, 3D model, etc.).
-The results are downloaded as a task artifact and added to the dataset.
+The results are downloaded as a ZIP archive (typically `all.zip` from NodeODX) and extracted directly into the source dataset, or into a newly created dataset.
+Extracted files are indexed and per-file build jobs are enqueued automatically.

 ## Processing nodes